ejfox/website/content/reading/Ferriss-The 4-Hour Body.md

 # Highlights

+“If I want a better-than-average career, I can’t simply ‘go with the flow’ and get it.
+Most people do just that: they wish for an outcome but make no intention-driven actions toward that outcome.
+If they would just do something most people would find that they get some version of the outcome they’re looking for. — location: [825](kindle://book?action=open&asin=B003EI2EH2&location=825) ^ref-57810

+---
+“We are what we do repeatedly.”
+A mere five times (five workouts, five meals, five of whatever we want) will be our goal. — location: [1210](kindle://book?action=open&asin=B003EI2EH2&location=1210) ^ref-21843

+---
 Use minimal arm movement and consider keeping your wrists near your nipples the entire time.
 During the initial 100-meter repeats, I purposefully ran directly behind the best ultra-distance runner in our group, matching his tempo and form.
 He ran with the shortest, most contained arm movements of all. — location: [6486](kindle://book?action=open&asin=B003EI2EH2&location=6486) ^ref-36229

 ---